Piedmont Atlantic megaregion

 The Piedmont Atlantic megaregion, or Southeast Megalopolis, is a neologism created by the Regional Plan Association for an area of the Southeastern United States that contains parts of the states of Alabama, Georgia, Tennessee, South Carolina, and North Carolina.
-The region includes the Atlanta, Birmingham, Charlotte, Memphis, Nashville, Research Triangle (Raleigh–Durham), Upstate South Carolina (Greenville–Spartanburg–Anderson), and Greensboro–Winston-Salem–High Point metropolitan areas.
+The region includes the Atlanta, Birmingham, Charlotte, Nashville, Raleigh–Durham, Greenville–Spartanburg and Greensboro–Winston-Salem metropolitan areas.
 The megaregion generally follows the Interstate 85/20 corridor.
 According to Georgia Tech, the Piedmont Atlantic represents over 12 percent of the total United States population and covers over 243000 sqmi of land.

 The Piedmont Atlantic megaregion is just one emergent megalopolis (also known as a megaregion) of eleven such regions in the continental United States.
 Half of the nation's population growth and two-thirds of its economic growth are expected to occur within those regions over the next four decades.